adittomahmood/adittomahmood/README.md

 ## 💫 About Me:
 - 🌱 I'm currently learning **ML core Concepts**
-- 👨‍💻 All of my projects are available at [my portfolio](https://adittoportfolio.vercel.app/)
 - 📫 How to reach me: **adittomahmood@gmail.com**
 - ⚡ Fun fact: **I am very friendly and love solving problems**